 Please note: Ads that appear above are a fundraising tool used by SNAPS.
 They are not an endorsement by our staff, nor by our Board of Directors for any of the services offered.
 We neither choose nor control what is listed there.
 PLEASE BE CAUTIOUS.
 DO NOT use adoption or referral agencies that are not licensed in your state.

-Each week, the news anchors of two Idaho television stations introduce a pre-recorded segment of a youth interacting with a news anchor.
-They may be feeding ducks, working on scrapbooks, painting ceramics or eating ice cream sundaes as they chat about school, favorite sports, a recent award or how long the child has waited in foster care for an adoptive family.
+Each week, the news anchor of an Idaho television station introduces a pre-recorded segment of a youth who is waiting in foster care for a permanent family.
+S/he may be feeding ducks, working on a scrapbook, painting ceramics or eating ice cream sundaes.
+S/he may be chatting about school, favorite sports, a recent award or how long s/he has waited in foster care for an adoptive family.
 This child-specific adoption program is accomplished through contracts and private foundation grants with Special Needs Adoptive Parent Services, Inc. (SNAPS), a charitable non-profit corporation.
 SNAPS brings the voices and faces of waiting children into the living rooms of families who might want to adopt them - one face, one story, one dream at a time.

-The broadcast areas for the two network stations, KTVB News Channel 7 in Boise, KIFI Local News 8 in Idaho Falls, cover major viewing areas in the Northwest.
+The broadcast areas for three network stations that serve any Idaho child needing an adoptive family are: KTVB News Channel 7 in Boise, KIFI Local News 8 in Idaho Falls (occasional intrviews), and KXLY Local News 8 (N. Idaho), cover major viewing areas throughout the Northwest.

 Families in several communities will also read a weekly Wednesday's Child column in their local newspaper.
 Topped by a professional portrait of that week's waiting child, the column may also include a personal written message from each child to prospective families.
 (Please see Trevor's message.)

-The most unique aspect of this adoption promotion program is that the Wednesday's Child program and two participating Idaho television stations share promotional resources within the Northwest.
+The most unique aspect of this adoption promotion program is that the Wednesday's Child program and three participating television stations share promotional resources in the Northwest.
 These innovative collaborations create a special synergy that spells success for children.
 The outcomes are more qualified families to choose from, quicker placements, and committed parents who know how to put children first in their lives.

 The core partnership between state agencies and SNAPS is dedicated to the development, nurturing, and coordination of multiple government and private collaborative relationships in order to reduce barriers to adoption.
 The project has powered a dramatic increase in adoptive placements for children who might otherwise have spent precious childhood years moving from one temporary home to another.

 On average, 70-75 children are served by SNAPS each year.
-Nearly 75 percent of website listings were deactivated by caseworkers because of a permanent family placement decision.
-These placements include adoption by families known to the child (foster parents, teachers, mentors, etc.), adoption by recruited families, guardianships and alternative permanent family arrangements.
+Over 80 percent of website listings were deactivated by caseworkers because of a permanent family placement decision.
+These placements include adoption by families known to the child (foster parents, teachers, mentors, etc.), adoption by recruited families and guardianships.

 For a History of the Idaho Wednesday's Child program in Idaho, click here.